 My name is Dorothy Sparks.

-I also wanted to read the Bible, but much of it went over my head.
-So, I thought, I’ll get a picture Bible and that should help me.
-And, it did help me a lot to understand the text and develop better reading skills.
+I wanted to read the Bible, but it was just too tough.
+I thought that if I got a picture Bible, that should help me.
+And, it did help me understand some of the text and develop better reading skills.
 But, the same thing would happen – I would go back to church, and again, I couldn’t understand the message.
 I wondered, “Why am I getting much of the Bible on my own study time, but in church, I’m having a difficult time?”
 Then I realized that the pastor was not using American Sign Language and that impacted me learning more about who God is.
 I looked around and figured I wasn’t the only one having a hard time, others must be, too.

 Fixed to The Rock

 Jesus says in Matthew 7:24-25 that His words are “foundational words, words to build a life on.
 If you work His message into your life, you are like a smart carpenter who built his house on solid rock.
 Rain pours, rivers flood, tornados hit—but nothing moved that house.
 It was fixed to the rock.”

 When Dorothy was young, she didn’t have access to Scripture in her language.
 She relied on a picture Bible to help her understand God’s message and work it into her life.
 Now, thanks to the great efforts of our partner, Deaf Missions, an estimated 3,000,000 Deaf Americans have access to Scripture content with the American Sign Language Version Bible (ASLV).